MONTHLY ARTS LECTURES

 19 FEBRUARY 2020

 Jacqueline Cockburn is a linguist and art historian, with first degrees in French and Spanish and Art History, an MA in Applied Linguistics and a PhD in Art History and Spanish.
 She is now Managing Director of an art tour company.
-She is currently publishing a book called A Taste of Art.
+She is currently writing a book entitled A Taste of Art.

 Lydia Bauman was born in Poland and studied for her BA in Fine Art at University of Newcastle- upon-Tyne (John Christie Scholarship and the Hatton Award), and an MA in History of Art from Courtauld Institute, London, (19th-20th century art – Distinction for thesis on Matisse’s Illustrations to Poetry).
 She lectured to diverse adult audiences, notably in London’s National Gallery and MFA Boston USA.
 Her book on Great Themes in Art is being considered for publication by Merrell Books for worldwide distribution.